carmonalab/scTypeEval/README.md

 Computes internal validation consistency metrics for cell type annotations.
 By default, the following metrics will be run: `"silhouette"`, `"NeighborhoodPurity"`, `"ward.PropMatch"`, `"Leiden.PropMatch"`, and `"modularity"`.

-See [Data types inputs](#data-types-inputs) and [Main consistency metrics](#main-consistency-metrics) for more details on the different consistency metrics and data type inputs.
+See [Data types inputs](#data-types-inputs) and [Main consistency metrics](#main-consistency-metrics) for more details on the data type inputs and different consistency metrics based on internal validation metrics.

 ``` r
 sceval <- Run.Consistency(scTypeEval = sceval,